rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

    type argument
    type parameter
    generic

+A :index:`compile-time error` occurs if type arguments are provided for non-generic class, interface, type alias, method, function, or lambda.

 In the explicit generic instantiation *G* <``T``:sub:`1`, ``...``, ``T``:sub:`n`>,
 *G* is the generic declaration, and  <``T``:sub:`1`, ``...``, ``T``:sub:`n`> is